ironbar/ParameterServerStrategy/README.md

 ```

+#### Local run

 I have prepared and tested locally the condor.py script.
 Launch the following commands on **3 different terminals**:

     python condor.py 3 0 "debug" #this starts the parameter server
     python condor.py 3 1 "debug" #this starts the first worker
     python condor.py 3 2 "debug" #this starts the second worker

 This training does not start until all the workers are ready.

+#### Local run with docker

 I have to test in in the Condor cluster, to be able to do that I have to create a docker image.

 When testing on docker we have found a problem with the ip address.
 We have to launch docker with the following command to use the machine ip, otherwise it uses docker ip and the different machines cannot communicate with each other.
+The key parameter is `--network host`.

     docker run -ti -v /mnt/data:/mnt/data --network host tensorflow:2.0.0-alpha0

+#### Run on condor cluster

+To run on the condor simply submit the condor.sub file to the cluster

+    condor_submit condor.sub

+The tricks are to use the following environmental variable `DOCKER_NETWORK=host` and the number of workers is controlled by setting N_WORKERS to the desired number.
+One of the workers is the parameter server.

+It is recommended to create the folder where the jobs are going to communicate in advance to avoid having problems.